a0s21en5/C-Sharp-Bootcamp/README.md

 }
 ```
-> Two Type of Method
+> Two Type of Methods
 >* Static Method :- Using Class to call a Method
 >* Non-Static Method or Instance Method :- Using Object to call a Method

+> According to Parameters there are Two Type of Methods
+>* Parameterized Methods
+>* Parameterized Methods

 # Method Parameter
 These keywords are applied to the parameters of a method.